 - Ongoing Sales Training: Businesses and messaging are constantly evolving, and you need your sales team to grow with you.
 This is why offering consistent and ongoing training is imperative.
 When you have a new process, procedure, or launch of some sort, you should be conducting training with your sales team, so they are up to date on all the latest information.

 We hope this is a good starting point for you to put a plan together to assess your business's overall health.
 Consistency is key, so make sure you follow through with the plans you have in place, and you should start to see a return on your investment in no time!
 Remember that you will have to adjust your plan as you begin to track your business’s health and are able to see what works and what does not.

 To learn more about strategies and way you can assess the overall health of your home improvement business, check out this blog by GreenSky: How to Assess the Overall Health of Your Home Improvement Business.

-Disclaimer: This content was provided in partnership with GreenSky, it does not necessarily represent products or service accessible through Successware.
-To learn more about Greensky and their services, visit https://www.greensky.com/.
+Disclaimer: This content was provided in partnership with GreenSky.
+It does not necessarily represent products or services accessible through Successware.